 IMAGE OF THE GAME

-Golf Foundation is taking a lead role on behalf of the
+The World Golf Foundation (WGF) is taking a lead role on

-U.S. golf industry to better communicate golf's many positive
+behalf of the U.S. golf industry to better communicate golf's many

 Among other activities, work is underway to:

 - Develop clear messages about the industry's significant

 - Create and distribute regular and credible communications about

 - Engage a broad spectrum of the golf industry in a coordinated

 and strategic effort to tell golf's story to a non-golf audience of

 In all its efforts, WGF strives to share a variety of key facts

 about the U.S. golf industry.
 Most importantly, the efforts stress